firetdev/instantJS/README.md

 It's pretty bad, but with recent updates it *is* usable.

 There's no documentation, or plans to add any fancy stuff like particles, actual physics, or animation, but if people actually use this then I'll add that stuff.

+btw game.html is a demo game and world_wall.png is a graphic for the game lol